ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/rma_process.md

 ## Checkout process

-In the summary checkout process there is a checkox, where the user has to confirm that he accepts the cancellation policies.
-Therefore a textmodule is used.
-The textmodule can be configured by siteaccess.
+In the summary checkout process there is a checkbox where the user has to confirm that they accept the cancellation policies.
+The text module that defines those texts can be configured per SiteAccess:

 ``` yaml
 paramaters: